Leonas/funlife-server/public/src/core/ui/README.md

 .add_content_div (element, content_string, title, refresh)       //Adds a div to the DOM and wires it up.

                                                         //pull to refresh functions .load_content(target,newTab,goBackInHistory,transition);   //Force a transition call via javascript.
-DOESTHISUSEAJAX?
-DOC ERROR
                                                         //target is an element ID or URL.  newTab clears
                                                          //the stack as if a bottom navbar button was pressed.
                                                          //goBackInHistory is the same as a back button being